-A decision of the Ethical Committee must be adopted if more than half of all members of the Ethical Committee had voted for it.
-Per rollam voting must be also permitted (for example via an e-mail).
+A decision of the Ethical Committee shall be adopted if more than a half of all members of the Ethical Committee had voted for it.
+Per rollam voting shall be also permitted (for example via an e-mail).

 9. EFPIA Code of Practice on the Promotion of Medicinal Products and Ethical Code of AIFP